 It’s a common misconception that it is just now that divorce has been on the rise.
 We have always thought that no matter what hardships were faced the older generation just sucked it up and made it work.
 The high number of divorces particularly in 1946 post-war America, is something that history has completely overlooked.

 A look at US marriage rates in the 20th century shows how history influenced couples’ decisions to wed.
-One of the biggest factors in a strong incline in the number of marriages straight after World War Two was a rush of couples who had been apart for so long, patiently waiting tying the knot.
+One of the biggest factors in a strong incline in the number of marriages straight after World War Two was a rush of couples who had been apart for so long, patiently waiting to tie the knot.
 A lot of couples had postponed their nuptials awaiting the day the war ended to run down the altar and make their relationship official.

 Another reason the number of marriages increased was a sudden rush of emotion felt by both halves of the couple as the other half was shipped sometimes kicking and screaming to war.
 “It’s a great line if you’re a guy: ‘Hey baby, I’m gonna go fight Hitler.
 Want to get married?” said Nick Wolfinger, a professor of family and consumer studies at the University of Utah.
 (As data scientist Randal Olson has pointed out, there was a similar uptick in US weddings at the start of World War I.)